MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

     </tbody>
 </table>

-\(1) SupportAgent can remove/add items to **Support lists** (for example, Safe, Block, Watch) via the **Event Details** page, but cannot read or edit the full **Support lists** page.
+1. SupportAgent can remove items from **Support lists** (for example, Safe, Block, and Watch) via the **Event Details** page, or add items to those lists.
+However, it can't read or edit the full **Support lists** page.

-\(2) To create an Azure AD application, the user must also be assigned the Application Administrator, Cloud Application Administrator, or Global Administrator role in your Azure tenant.
+2. To create an Azure AD application, the user must also be assigned the Application Administrator, Cloud Application Administrator, or Global Administrator role in your Azure tenant.

-\(3) The user assigning roles must also be assigned the Application Administrator, Cloud Application Administrator, Global Administrator, User Administrator, or Privileged Role Administrator role in your Azure tenant.
+3. The user who assigns roles must also be assigned the Application Administrator, Cloud Application Administrator, Global Administrator, User Administrator, or Privileged Role Administrator role in your Azure tenant.

 ### Member access